scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ### Black

-For black, just make sure you use the `id: black-jupyter` hook instead of `id: black`; that will also include notebooks.
+For Black, just make sure you use the `id: black-jupyter` hook instead of `id: black`; that will also include notebooks.

 ### Stripping output